ccnmtl/mediathread/CODE_OF_CONDUCT.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior should be reported by sending an email to [ccnmt-mediathread@columbia.edu](mailto:ccnmtl-mediathread@columbia.edu)
+Instances of abusive, harassing, or otherwise unacceptable behavior should be reported by sending an email to [ctl-mediathread@columbia.edu](mailto:ctl-mediathread@columbia.edu)

 This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.2.0, available at [http://contributor-covenant.org/version/1/2/0/](http://contributor-covenant.org/version/1/2/0/)